radualexe32/regGPT/README.md

 ```powershell
 .\build.ps1
 ```
-In the root directory of the project will build the project including all pip related dependencies.
+In the directory `.\scripts` of the project will build the project including all pip related dependencies.